 Hello friends! today we will be studying about smoke testing.
 It is one of the most confused term in software testing and that is why it is also the most commonly asked question during interview.
 In this tutorial, we will get to know about smoke testing, its features and advantages.

-It is performed right after the testing team recieves the build.
+It is performed right after the testing team receives the build.
 A subset of test cases is run over the build covering the most important functionalities.
 The functionality covered by the smoke tests are crucial, failing of which results in rejection of build.

-Same is the case with "Software Smoke testing", we check that the bare minimum functionality is working or not, in order to make a choice as to wheather thorough testing needs to be done or not.
+Same is the case with "Software Smoke testing", we check that the bare minimum functionality is working or not, in order to make a choice as to whether thorough testing needs to be done or not.